Nanny Finding And Welcoming A New Nanny

 Our steps to welcoming a new nanny

-Here, we offer some simple steps and processes to follow – from the first interview to 3 months in – that can make a difference.
-And this is equally true for first-time appointments and families that have to replace an in-role nanny.
+Here, we offer some simple steps and processes to follow—from the first interview to three months in—that can make a difference.
+This is equally true for first-time appointments and families that have to replace an in-role nanny.

 Investing time and effort